D. Tokijan

-Darimosuvito Tokijan (born 14 February 1963), more commonly known as D. Tokijan, is a Singaporean football midfielder who played for Singapore in the 1984 Asian Cup.
+Darimosuvito Tokijan (14 February 1963 – 23 December 2025), more commonly known as D. Tokijan, was a Singaporean football midfielder who played for Singapore in the 1984 Asian Cup.
 He also played for Jurong Town and Singapore FA.

-After retiring, Tokijan has been a football coach, and was the Geylang United Prime League team head coach in 2007, having spent the previous five years as coach of SAFSA.
-He was the assistant coach for Tanjong Pagar United F.C. until the end of 2013 season.
-In 2014, Tokijan was appointed as assistant coach to Marko Kraljević in Balestier Khalsa, and was also responsible as the head coach of their Prime League squad.
+After retiring, Tokijan had been a football coach.
+He was the Geylang United Prime League team head coach in 2007, having spent the previous five years as coach of SAFSA.
+He was the assistant coach for Tanjong Pagar United until the end of 2013 season.
+In 2014, Tokijan was appointed assistant coach to Marko Kraljević in Balestier Khalsa, and was also responsible as the head coach of their Prime League squad.

+Tokijan died on 23 December 2025 at the age of 62.